How Encryption Works – The history and the Future- Part:2

 What is HTTPS and SSL/TLS?

-If you recall, in our last blog, we we touched on the Diffie-Helman method of using two keys – one to encrypt and the other to decrypt.
+If you recall, in our last blog, we touched on the Diffie-Helman method of using two keys – one to encrypt and the other to decrypt.

 In a practical application of asymmetric key encryption between 2 parties, the Diffie-Helman mechanism requires an exchange of public keys between the 2 entities – so they can encrypt messages meant for the other or decrypt messages sent by the other.

-A practical implementation of Diffie-Helman was made possible by 3 MIT scientists – Rivest, Shamir and Adleman in 1977, the very next year after Diffie and Hellman made their theory public.
+A practical implementation of Diffie-Helman was made possible by 3 MIT scientists – Rivest, Shamir, and Adleman in 1977, the very next year after Diffie and Hellman made their theory public.
 Popularly known as RSA, this practical implementation of Diffie Helman used mathematical factoring as the way to create the one-way function that is essential as part of the Diffie-Helman key exchange.

 In real-world scenarios using asymmetric encryption for transmission of all data would be frustratingly slow.
 So, asymmetric encryption is usually used to exchange a symmetric key confidentially between both sides – which is then used to encrypt the actual data payload.

-The mechanism of this initial handshake, exchanging public keys, deciding on a confidential, common, symmetric key and transmitting data encrypted in flight is called SSL (Secure Sockets Layer), also known as TLS (Transport Layer Security).
+The mechanism of this initial handshake, exchanging public keys, deciding on a confidential, common, symmetric key, and transmitting data encrypted in flight is called SSL (Secure Sockets Layer), also known as TLS (Transport Layer Security).
 SSL was originally invented by Netscape and then handed over to the Internet Engineering Task Force (IETF).
 HTTPS is the protocol that SSL rides on.

 One risk with Diffie-Helman is that an intermediary can intercept the public keys during the initial exchange and substitute them with their own public keys thus fooling the endpoints into believing they’re communicating with each other when in reality, all communications are being hijacked by an actor in between.
 This is commonly called a Man-In-The-Middle attack (MITM) and is the reason we use certificates today.
 A Certificate is a way to authoritatively attribute ownership of a public key to an entity or individual.
 Certificates are typically issued by trusted sources called Certificate Authorities and are protected dearly.
-This is why, when you are using a browser with a https URL, you may sometimes see a warning that the site may not be trustworthy.
-This usually means that the certificate being used by the site isn’t from a valid CA, and that it could be vulnerable to an MITM attack.
+This is why, when you are using a browser with an HTTPS URL, you may sometimes see a warning that the site may not be trustworthy.
+This usually means that the certificate being used by the site isn’t from a valid CA and that it could be vulnerable to a MITM attack.